Hey friend 🥰

 - How to travel to the polar regions

-Hello, dear listener, welcome to the Science of Travel Podcast, the podcast that combines all things Earth, landscapes and travel destinations with Earth science.
+Hello, dear reader, welcome to the Science of Travel Blog that combines all things Earth, landscapes and travel destinations with Earth science.

 Today I’m sharing with you the conversation I had with Heather Thorkelson.